-The best example of it is the recently developed a fiber optics device that uses infrared spectroscopy to accurately assess and diagnose cartilage tissue characteristics during an arthroscopy.
+The best example of it is the recently developed fiber optics device that uses infrared spectroscopy to accurately assess and diagnose cartilage tissue characteristics during an arthroscopy.

-Professor Heikki Kröger from the Institute of Clinical Medicine (Surgery/Orthopaedics) said, “The need to obtain more information from an arthroscopy to support diagnostics and treatment decisions arose from clinical work.
+Professor Heikki Kröger from the Institute of Clinical Medicine (Surgery/Orthopaedics) said, “The need to obtain more information from arthroscopy to support diagnostics and treatment decisions arose from clinical work.
 This information can directly influence the decisions made in surgery.”

 “The device seems to be well suited for primary health care, which is where osteoporosis diagnostics should increasingly be focused on.”